keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

 although, in practice,
 this script would probably be located on a remote webserver.

-Note that, beginning with KLT 0.8.0, you can also use Python 3 to define your task, or you can define a standard Kubernetes container that uses the image, runner, and runtime dependencies that you choose.
+Note that, beginning with Keptn 0.8.0, you can also use Python 3 to define your task, or you can define a standard Kubernetes container that uses the image, runner, and runtime dependencies that you choose.